Phil Collins: Drumming and influence

 In his book on the "legends" who defined progressive rock drumming, American drummer Rich Lackowski wrote: "Phil Collins's grooves in early Genesis recordings paved the way for many talented drummers to come.
 His ability to make the drums bark with musicality and to communicate so convincingly in odd time signatures left many a drummer tossing on the headphones and playing along to Phil's lead."
 In 2014, readers of Rhythm voted Collins the fourth most influential progressive rock drummer for his work on the 1974 Genesis album The Lamb Lies Down on Broadway.
 In 2015, MusicRadar named Collins one of the six pioneers of progressive rock drumming.
 In 2005, Planet Rock listeners voted Collins the fifth greatest rock drummer in history.
 Collins was ranked tenth in "The Greatest Drummers of All Time" list by Gigwise and number nine in a list of "The 20 greatest drummers of the last 25 years" by MusicRadar in 2010.
-In 1987, Collins looked back at his fast playing in Brand X and early Genesis: "I actually can't play like that anymore".
+In 1987, Collins said of his fast playing in Brand X and early Genesis: "I actually can't play like that anymore".

 Foo Fighters drummer Taylor Hawkins cited Collins as one of his drumming heroes.
 He said, "Collins is an incredible drummer.
 Anyone who wants to be good on the drums should check him out – the man is a master."
 In the April 2001 issue of Modern Drummer, Dream Theater drummer Mike Portnoy named Collins in an interview when asked about drummers he was influenced by and had respect for.
 In another conversation in 2014, Portnoy lauded his "amazing progressive drumming" back in the early and mid-1970s.
 Rush drummer Neil Peart praised his "beautiful drumming" and "lovely sound" on the 1973 Genesis album Selling England by the Pound, which he called "an enduring masterpiece of drumming".
 Marco Minnemann, drummer for artists including Joe Satriani and Steven Wilson, described Collins as "brilliant" for the way "he composes his parts, and the sounds he gets".
 He said, "Phil is almost like John Bonham to me.
 I hear his personality, his perspective."
-He singled out the drumming on "In the Air Tonight" as an example of "ten notes that everybody knows" and concluded "Phil is a insanely talented drummer."
+He singled out the drumming on "In the Air Tonight" as an example of "ten notes that everybody knows" and concluded "Phil is [an] insanely talented drummer."

 Other drummers who have cited him as an influence or expressed admiration for his drumming work are Brann Dailor of Mastodon, Nick D'Virgilio of Spock's Beard and Big Big Train, Jimmy Keegan of Spock's Beard, Matt Mingus of Dance Gavin Dance, John Merryman of Cephalic Carnage, Craig Blundell of Steven Wilson and Frost*, and Charlie Benante of Anthrax.
-According to Jason Bonham, his father "respected Phil Collins' drumming very much" and one of his favourite songs was Genesis' "Turn It On Again", which he used to love playing with him.
+According to Jason Bonham, his father "respected Phil Collins' drumming very much" and one of his favourite songs was Genesis's "Turn It On Again", which he used to love playing with him.